astaples/czi-stats-instructor-resources/README.md

 ### Chen
 Miles Chen is an expert in statistics and has been an instructor both at UCLA and UCLA Extension.
 His course is an introductory statistics course, each section is 10-40 students (different majors), 10 week (quarter), lecture, meets once a week.

+## Learning Lab Better Book (LLBB) Instructors
+The following instructors have just joined our project and have begun to teach their courses with this textbook.
+We often do not have full sets of materials from them but they have begun to provide example syllabi, class materials, etc. as well.
+We look forward to more of their example materials.

+## Stone
+Jeff Stone is an instructor in CalStateLA's Sociology Department.
+His course is an inferential statistics course, each section is 25 students (Sociology majors), 15 week (semester), lecture and lab section, meets twice a week.

+## Viega
+Jacob Viega is an instructor in Pierce's Math Department.
+His course is an introductory statistics course, 15 week (semester).